Yogarajan12/Yogarajan12/README.md

 Completed an empirical mechanistic-interpretability project in September 2026 studying representation geometry, reasoning-versus-answer activations, measurement validity and causal interventions in reasoning-distilled language models.

-A manuscript from this work is currently under **double-blind workshop review**.
-Identifying paper and code links are withheld until the review process permits them to be made public.
+A manuscript from this work is currently under double-blind workshop review.

 ## Collaborative research